 Knowing the common ways ID theft happens—and the most proven ways to prevent it—can help you protect your assets.

-Skilled identity thieves use a variety of methods to steal your personal information including dumpster diving, skimming, fishing, phishing and stealing.
+Skilled identity thieves use a variety of methods to steal your personal information including dumpster diving, skimming, phishing, and stealing.
 Dumpster diving is as simple as it sounds—shred your personal records before throwing away to prevent this.
 Skimming involves special storage devices installed at ATMs.
 Be on the lookout for obvious adhesives or unusual appearance of technology at an otherwise familiar ATM.
-Fishing is a combination of voice and phishing and involves social engineering over the telephone to gain access to private personal and financial information.
-Phishing involves those pretending to be financial institutions or other companies who send spam or pop-up messages to lure individuals into revealing personal information.
-Old-fashioned stealing involves direct theft of purses, wallets, bank and credit card statements, new checks, pre-approved cards, tax statements or personnel records.
+Phishing involves those pretending to be financial institutions or other companies sending spam or pop-up messages to lure individuals into revealing personal information.
+Old-fashioned stealing involves direct theft of purses, wallets, bank and credit card statements, new checks, pre-approved cards, tax statements, or personnel records.

 Placing a fraud alert entitles you to free copies of your credit reports.
 Look for inquiries from companies you haven't contacted, accounts you didn't open, and debts on your accounts that you can't account for.

 Close accounts that may have been tampered with or were established fraudulently.

 - Call the security or fraud departments of each company where an account was opened or changed without your permission.

 - Follow up, in writing, with copies of supporting documents.